Degree Works is the degree evaluation system used by students with a catalog year of Fall 2012 and later.

 Please note: Students with a declared double major will have a double major audit.
 The What-if function cannot be used to display a double major.

-The Look Ahead is available through both the What-If and Look Ahead tabs.
+The Future Classes function is available through the What-If tab.
 It allows you to see how potential courses might apply to your degree.
-The Look Ahead is for planning purposes only and course availability is not guaranteed.
+The Future Classes feature is for planning purposes only and course availability is not guaranteed.
 Students will still need to register through Patriot Web.